 5. Surprise Leaks

-If you see puddles or dark spots close to your water heater, it’s a good time to think about getting a new unit ASAP.
+If you see puddles or dark spots around your water heater, it’s a good time to think about buying a new unit as soon as possible.

-These leaks are typically caused by little cracks in the tank itself.
-The longer you ignore it, the more likely you’ll have a crisis when the tank fails.
-(You can halt a messy tank leak in the future by getting a tankless water heater, which doesn’t keep water.)
+These leaks are typically caused by small cracks in the tank itself.
+The longer you disregard it, the more likely you’ll have a crisis when the tank fails.
+(You can stop a messy tank malfunction in the future by getting a tankless water heater, which doesn’t keep water.)

-Water damage is pricey to take care of and a headache you shouldn’t have to fret about.
+Water damage is pricey to take care of and a nuisance you shouldn’t have to fret about.

-If your water heater is over the hill, or in dire need of pro repairs, call the Fras-Air/General Service Experts Experts at 908-448-2154.
-You can also request an appointment by contacting us online.
+If your water heater is over the hill, or in serious need of pro repairs, call the Fras-Air/General Service Experts Experts at 908-448-2154.
+You can also schedule an appointment by contacting us online.